nus-cs2103-AY2324S1/ip/docs/README.md

 Expected outcome:

 Dukey replies to the bye.
-Data file saved to hard drive.

 ```
 Bye bye!
 Hope to see you again! o(^w^)o